How to Start a Coffee Trailer Successfully

 My recommendation for your pull vehicle: Nothing less than a 6-cylinder vehicle with a tow package should be considered.
 I prefer eight cylinders myself for those steep passes, hilly cities, and general safety.

-Develop Your Coffee Menu
+Develop Your Coffee Trailer Menu

-Your coffee trailer menu will significantly affect your trailer's “build-out.”
+Your coffee trailer menu will significantly affect your coffee trailer's “build-out.”
 For example, your coffee menu will define your need to install various sinks, fridges, ice-makers, counter space, storage, plumbing, electrical outlets, and power.
 Additionally, your chosen menu will significantly influence who you serve, your price points, your messaging, and your marketing.

 Settle on what you want to serve – or, most importantly, what your future customers want.
 Over time, your menu will change, so consider the growth you need – space, equipment, and branding to adapt to changing market conditions.